This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-How to reach Plage de la Palud in Port Cros?
+How to go to the Plage de la Palud snorkeling spot

-The TLV-TVM company takes care of public transport towards the island (see here for details).
+The TLV-TVM company is in charge of the public transport towards the island (see here for details).
 When you arrive in Port Cros, you need to walk north for about 40 minutes to reach Plage de la Palud.
-The path is shaded but stony (wear some good shoes), and well-marked out.
+The well-marked path is shaded but stony, so wear some good shoes.

 Plage de la Palud snorkeling map, Port Cros National Park